-IX.
-IMPLEMENTATION OF THE AGREEMENT - SPECIFIC TRADE CONCERNS
+X. IMPLEMENTATION OF THE AGREEMENT - SPECIFIC TRADE CONCERNS

-- 64. In the 2005 Review, the Committee encouraged Members to make use of the opportunity to identify specific trade problems and to seek to find mutually satisfactory resolutions of those problems.
-Members were encouraged to inform the Committee of all specific trade concerns resolved, and the Secretariat was requested to continue to provide regularly updated information on the specific trade concerns considered by the Committee. - 65.
+- 85. In the 2005 Review, the Committee encouraged Members to make use of the opportunity to identify specific trade problems and to seek to find mutually satisfactory resolutions of those problems.
+Members were encouraged to inform the Committee of all specific trade concerns resolved, and the Secretariat was requested to continue to provide regularly updated information on the specific trade concerns considered by the Committee. - 86.
 Part of each Committee meeting is devoted to the consideration of specific trade concerns raised by Members.
-At the March 2000 meeting of the SPS Committee, the Secretariat was requested to prepare a paper summarizing the specific trade concerns that had been brought to the Committee's attention since 1995 and to update this document annually to include new information provided by Members.
-The excerpts below are from the ninth revision of GEN/204 to be issued in February 2009, and include all issues which have been raised at SPS Committee meetings to the end of 2008. - Altogether, 277 specific trade concerns were raised between 1995 and the end of 2008.
-66. Figure 1 shows the number of new concerns raised each year; 16 new concerns were raised in 2008.
-Figure 2a categorizes the trade concerns raised over the fourteen years into food safety, animal or plant health issues.
+At the March 2000 meeting of the SPS Committee, the Secretariat was requested to prepare a paper summarizing the specific trade concerns that had been brought to the Committee's attention since 1995 and to update this document annually to include new information provided by Members.34 The excerpts below are from the ninth revision of GEN/204 to be issued in February 2009, and include all issues which have been raised at SPS Committee meetings to the end of 2008.
+All information on specific trade concerns can also be searched in the SPS IMS.

+87. Altogether, 277 specific trade concerns were raised between 1995 and the end of 2008.
+Figure 3 shows the number of new concerns raised each year; 16 new concerns were raised in 2008.
+Figure 4a categorizes the trade concerns raised over the fourteen years into food safety, animal or plant health issues.
 It is important to keep in mind, however, that some issues may relate to more than one of these categories.
 Concerns relating to zoonoses, for example, may concern measures taken with both animal health and food safety objectives.
 For the purposes of these graphs, a single objective has been designated as the principle concern, however all relevant keywords have been assigned for purposes of electronic searches of the data on specific trade concerns.
 Overall, 28 per cent of trade concerns relate to food safety concerns, 27 per cent relate to plant health, and 4 per cent concern other issues such as certification requirements or translation.
 Forty-one per cent of concerns raised relate to animal health and zoonoses.
 The animal health and zoonoses category is further divided into foot-and-mouth disease (FMD), transmissible spongiform encephalopathy (TSEs), Avian Influenza (AI) and other animal health concerns (OAH).
-Figure 2b shows that TSEs account for 35 per cent of animal health concerns, while issues related to foot-and-mouth disease account for 23 per cent.
+Figure 4b shows that TSEs account for 35 per cent of animal health concerns, while issues related to foot-and-mouth disease account for 23 per cent.
 The remaining 42 per cent relate to other animal health concerns and avian influenza.